 Other toppings could include jalapenos, pinto or refried beans, or different meats.

 We cook ours over a campfire in a foil pan.
+We also make it at home in a cast iron skillet.

 Add a layer of desired toppings, including cheese.